EcmaTC53/admin/docs/conversions/README.md

 	open ecma-template.docx
 	```

 6. Copy and paste the text from `spec.docx` into `ecma-template.docx`.
-The styles will not look quite right during this step; that's ok--it will be fixed in the next steps.
+The styles will not look correct after this step; that's ok--you will fix them the following steps.

 7. Open the styles pane.